rotosports/incubus-network-nemo/x/evmutil/spec/README.md

 ### ERC20 Token <> sdk.Coin Conversion

-evmutil exposes messages to allow for the conversion of Nemo ERC20 tokens and sdk.Coins via a whitelist.
+evmutil exposes messages to allow for the conversion of Fury ERC20 tokens and sdk.Coins via a whitelist.

 For additional details on how these messages work, see **[Messages](03_messages.md)**.